 The NBL Map Center seeks to preserve, catalog, study, and exhibit the BPL's historically significant collection of 350,000 (World, European, and United States) maps.

 Please visit our website.

 If you would like more information regarding the map center, please contact us at 617-859-2387 or e-mail email@example.com.

 The Print Department has built collections that today total over 100,000 prints and drawings and 650,000 photographs, making it one of the largest public collections of prints in the United States.
 Among the outstanding holdings are works by Rembrandt, Durer, Rowlandson, Goya, Daumier, Toulouse-Lautrec and Boston Artists.
-Service is by appointment only.
+Currently closed for inventory.